Refer to the Management of Sickness Absence Policy and Guidance

 - during the first year of service – one month's full pay and one months' half pay.

-- during the second and third years of service – two months' full pay and two months' half pay.
+- during the second year of service – two months' full pay and two months' half pay.

-- after completing three years of service – three months' full pay and three months' half pay in any 12 month period
+- after completing two years of service – three months' full pay and three months' half pay in any 12 month period

 Sick pay will be limited to a maximum of six months' pay in the four year period preceding the date of the commencement of the absence.